 With a great demand for high volumes of content, the quality of content slowly diminished.
 Articles that were nothing but keyword fluff and clickbait headlines became all too common on the internet.

 The online landscape had changed a lot over the last few years.
 Particularly in the world of SEO, we’ve seen a big shift towards quality and depth of content rather than volume and frequency.

 Let’s take Brian Dean for example.
-His blog, Backlinko, ranks very highly for competitive keyword terms that many SEOs covet.
-Yet he’s only published a total of 44 blog posts (as of Sept.
-2018).
+His blog, Backlinko, ranked very highly for competitive keyword terms that many SEOs covet.
+Yet he only published an average of 44 blog posts.

-Those 44 blog posts generate over 100,000 organic visitors per month for Brian.
+Those 44 blog posts generated over 100,000 organic visitors per month for Brian.

 It’s clear now that, quality, not quantity, is the key to gaining organic traffic from the likes of Google search.
-We found something similar in our 2018 Content Trends Report, which indicated that authoritative sites publishing high quality content had the most engagement, even when all other content saw a dip in social sharing activity.
+We found something similar in our Content Trends Report, which indicated that authoritative sites publishing high quality content had the most engagement, even when all other content saw a dip in social shares.